klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 The notice of pre-trial shall be served on counsel, or on the party who has no counsel.
 The counsel served with such notice is charged with the duty of notifying the party represented by him or her.

-Non-appearance at any of the foregoing settings shall be deemed non-compliance at the Pre-Trial and shall merit the same sanctions under **§5 hereof.**
+Non-appearance at any of the foregoing settings shall be deemed non-compliance at the Pre-Trial and shall merit the same sanctions under Section 5 hereof.

 **§4.
 Appearance of Parties.**